Pawel-Gnat/readme-ai-gen/README.md

 The action analyzes your project's codebase to create comprehensive documentation.
 If a README does not exist, it generates one from scratch using a predefined structured format.
 If it does exist, the action updates it while preserving existing content below the updated sections.
 The generated README includes essential sections such as:

 - **Tech stack**: An overview of the technologies used in the project.
+- **Key repository files**: A list of key files in the project, which can be useful for developers who are new to the project or as a reference to AI model for future code improvements.
 - **Getting started**: Basic requirements and setup instructions.
 - **Setup**: Environment configuration and installation guidelines.
 - **Running the application**: Commands for development, building, and running the project.